 2. Insurance and reinsurance undertakings, captive insurance and captive reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies and mixed financial holding companies that do not exceed the applicable risk-based reporting thresholds as defined in the previous paragraph shall be exempted from reporting the information referred to in Article 35 of Directive 2009/138/EC for which risk-based thresholds are identified in this Implementing Regulation for the current and the following reporting year.

-3. Insurance and reinsurance undertakings, captive insurance and captive reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies and mixed financial holding companies that exceed the applicable risk-based reporting thresholds as defined in paragraph 1 shall report information referred to in Article 35 of Directive 2009/138/EC for which risk-based thresholds are identified in this Implementing Regulation for the current reporting year and reassess whether the thresholds are not exceeded in the following reporting year.
+3. Insurance and reinsurance undertakings, captive insurance and captive reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies and mixed financial holding companies that exceed the applicable risk-based reporting thresholds in both the current and the previous reporting year shall report information referred to in Article 35 of Directive 2009/138/EC for which risk-based thresholds are identified in this Implementing Regulation for the current and the following reporting year.

 4. Captive insurance undertakings which fulfil all of the following conditions shall use the templates as set out in Articles 7, 9, 11, 13, 14, 16, 18, 20, 22, 24 and 25 of this Regulation: